Customs and VAT: find the differences

 4. The HS code and CN code are very similar, but not always quite the same.

-6. For example, a decision of the Court of Justice ruled that a subsequent price adjustment, based on a Transfer Pricing adjustment, cannot adjust the customs value of previously imported goods (ECJ C-529/16 of 20 December 2017 (Hamamatsu)).
+6. For example, a Court of Justice ruling has determined that a retrospective price adjustment, based on a Transfer Pricing adjustment, cannot adjust the customs value of previously imported goods (ECJ C-529/16 of December 20, 2017 (Hamamatsu)).
 LINK